gammasoft71/xtd/examples/application/application/README.md

 # application

-Shows how to create an application with xtd::forms::application class.l.
+Shows how to create an application with xtd::forms::application class.

 # Sources